Fortuna–Oungre Border Crossing

 The Fortuna–Oungre Border Crossing connects the towns of Fortuna, North Dakota and Oungre, Saskatchewan on the Canada–US border.
 It is located along the CanAm Highway: U.S. Route 85 on the American side and Saskatchewan Highway 35 on the Canadian side.
 It is the westernmost border crossing in the state of North Dakota.
 It is a lightly-used crossing with the reduction in local population due to agricultural automation and the 1984 closure of the Fortuna Air Force Station.

-The current US border station was built in 2004, and the Canada border station was built in 1978.
+The US replaced its 1950s-era yellow brick border station in 2004 with a sprawling grey inspection complex.
+The Canada border station was built in 1978.
 This crossing was established as a port of entry in 1930.